weizh888/pokemongo-webspoof/README.md

 `Xcode can attempt to fix this issue.
 This will reset your code signing and provisioning settings to recommended values and` `resolve issues with signing identities and provisioning profiles."`
 * https://github.com/iam4x/pokemongo-webspoof/issues/16#issuecomment-233197020

+## TODO

+* Wait for a version of the google-map-react package greater than 1.0.1 that resolves the mouse pointer problem, which remains stuck in "Draggable" mode.

 ## Credits

 * [Pokemon-Go-Controller](https://github.com/kahopoon/Pokemon-Go-Controller) for first proof of concept